Higgs-like inflation in scalar-torsion $f(T,\phi)$ gravity in light of ACT-SPT-DESI constraints: Higgs-like Inflation: Analytical Results

 \section{Higgs-like Inflation: Analytical Results}

-In this section we specialize the general formalism developed above to a Higgs-inflation scenario within scalar-torsion $f(T,\phi)$ gravity.
-By adopting specific functional forms for the scalar potential and the non-minimal scalar-torsion coupling, we derive analytical expressions for the inflationary observables and we confront the model predictions with current cosmological data.
+In this section we specialize the general formalism developed above to a Higgs-like inflationary scenario within scalar-torsion $f(T,\phi)$ gravity.
+By Higgs-like we mean that the inflaton is a generic scalar degree of freedom whose potential has the same symmetry-breaking quartic structure as the Higgs potential, without being identified with the Standard Model Higgs field.
+Thus, the parameters of the scalar potential should be interpreted as effective parameters of the inflationary sector, rather than as Standard Model Higgs-sector quantities.
+By adopting specific functional forms for the scalar potential and the non-minimal scalar-torsion coupling, we derive analytical expressions for the inflationary observables and confront the model predictions with current cosmological data.